Boone Valley Community School District: Closure

 In February 1988 there was a referendum, held at Renwick City Hall, on whether the district should cease to exist (different from being annexed by another school district).
 200 residents voted for the closure of the district, while 162 voted against.
 This meant that the district was the first in Iowa history to be dissolved.
 There were about 600 eligible voters, so the turnout was about 60%.

 On July 1, 1988, the district ceased to exist.
 Secter stated in 1987 that 15 people would lose their jobs with the end of the district.
 The Humboldt district absorbed about 62% of the Boone Valley territory, while about 33% went to the Clarion Community School District (which later merged into the Clarion–Goldfield Community School District).
 The remainder was divided between the Corwith-Wesley, Goldfield, and LuVerne districts.
 The Eagle Grove Eagle stated that the projected number of Boone Valley students who were to go to Humboldt was 92, and that the Humboldt district would be "the big gainer".
-The Clarion and Humboldt districts came to an agreement that any students who were redistricted int the Clarion district but who were already attending high school in Humboldt could continue to attend high school in Humboldt.
+The Clarion and Humboldt districts came to an agreement that any students who were redistricted in the Clarion district but who were already attending high school in Humboldt could continue to attend high school in Humboldt.

 The Boone Valley School itself closed in 1988, and the Humboldt district immediately took possession of the building.
 In 1989 alumnus Frank Siemens and his family bought it for $5,000.
 The business Boone Valley Implement is in the former school.
 By 2015 Siemens spent $500,000 to refurbish the building.
 In 2015 Jason Clayworth and Charles Litchfield of the Des Moines Register stated "A large portion of the older section of the school remains relatively unused."